Rev Dele; New Paltz, NY – Facilitating Director (Term: 2019-2025)

 - Manifesto for Food Sovereign Churches

-Dan lives in Campton, NH with his family where he runs Serendipity Farm with his wife Jess, as well as Stratus Telecom, a cloud based phone and internet provider.
+Dan Boyton lives in Campton, NH with his family where he runs Serendipity Farm with his wife Jess, as well as Stratus Telecom, a cloud-based phone and internet provider.
 Since his family purchased their farm in 2016, they have been converting the horse pasture into a productive, living landscape that allows for both annual and perennial production for the family and the community.
 As the farm has grown, so has Dan’s commitment to sharing the principles of permaculture with others.
 He sits on the Campton Select Board, Conservation Commission, and Zoning Board of Adjustment, where he focuses on informing community decisions through the lens of permaculture ethics and design.
 Outside of work, farm, and community commitments, Dan loves to cook, mountain bike with his family, backcountry ski, and hunt/gather.
 Dan holds a Permaculture Design Certificate from Colby Sawyer College.

 Jesse Labbe-Watson; Rockland, ME – Northeast Liaison to Permaculture Institute of North American (PINA) and Past PAN Facilitating Director (2014-2018)

 Jesse of Midcoast Permaculture came to permaculture over the last decade by way of the movements for social and environmental justice.
 After a brief apprenticeship at Earthaven Ecovillage in North Carolina, Jesse formally studied permaculture with Charles and Julia Yelton at the Newforest Institute and Humustacia Gardens.
-He graduated from the their Advanced PDC in October 2008.
+He graduated from their Advanced PDC in October 2008.
 He has gone on to start a permaculture landscape design/build and sustainability consultation firm in the Midcoast area.
 He has consulted for private residents, market gardens, farmers and non-profit organizations.
 He is the primary organizer for the Midcoast Permaculture Network which hosts workshops, meetups and potlucks.
 He was also a principal logistics coordinator for the 2010 and 2014 Northeast Regional Permaculture Convergence hosted at the MOFGA fairgrounds.
 He currently serves as president of the board of PAN – the Permaculture Association of the Northeast.
 Jesse brings an artist’s paintbrush, a philosopher’s pedantry, a tracker’s attention to detail and a holy fool’s comedic relief to the company he keeps.
 He lives with his young family in Rockland.

 Bonita Ford; Perth, ON – Board Coordinator